 Dedmon is about to turn 24, and was seemingly too old to be drafted as a prospect.
 But a prospect, he is.
 Last year for USC, he averaged 6.7 points, 7.0 rebounds and 2.1 blocks in only 23 minutes per game.
 He’s old in relation to his level of development, a touch thin, and raw on the ball skills, but is he really any further behind the curve than Saer Sene was?

 Dendy played for Washington in summer league last season, then went to Greece to play for Kolossos.
 He averaged 14.9 points and 5.6 rebounds in 27 minutes per game, then went to Turkey and averaged a further 18.8 points and 7.9 rebounds in 28 minutes per game there.
-Dendy shot a combined 59% between the two - he has hands, touch, the ability to get open off the pick and roll and cuts, good touch around the basket, and a decent jumpshot.
-He's smooth, polished and skilled.
-The question is his defense - without ever much being tested against elite opposition, and with average size, strength and athleticism, it remains a relative unknown.
+Dendy shot a combined 59% between the two – he has hands, touch, the ability to get open off the pick-and-roll and cuts, good touch around the basket, and a decent jump shot.
+He’s smooth, polished and skilled.
+The question is his defence – without ever much being tested against elite opposition, and with average size, strength and athleticism, it remains a relative unknown.

 Drew can handle the ball and is a very willing passer.
 But he is small, very small, too slender to get into the lane without being knocked about (thereby making it very difficult to penetrate and kick/drop off), and certainly too slender to prevent anyone doing the same to him.
 Moreover, he can neither consistently create nor make any kind of shot.
 He is not an NBA calibre player.
 And yes this was all once said about Ish Smith once.